 We now present simulation results using the FCT algorithm described in Section 3.
 The discussion centers on studying the robustness and accuracy of the overall numerical approach and comparing the results to those from the high-resolution Godunov method in [16-18] which uses an approximate Roe Riemann solver [34] and the MinMod limiter [14].
 Of course, the comparisons presented here are only valid for these particular implementations of the FCT and Godunov methods.
-There are many variations to both algorithms which would change the specifics of the results.
-However, the present study provides a reasonable baseline comparison of the relative merits of the two schemes.
+Many alterations and tunings to both algorithms can be envisioned which would change the specifics of the results.
+However, there is no change to either algorithm between the various tests we present and so a general landscape outlining the relative merits is possible.
 Furthermore, the hope is that given the results from previous comparisons, for example in [22], one can place, in a general sense, high-resolution Godunov methods, WENO methods, and FCT in relation to each other.
 In fact the tests we present were largely driven by the choice of tests presented in [22] exactly for the reason that comparisons could be made.

 Because the purpose of this section is to provide a comparison between methods as they might be used in practice, the set of parameters used by each method is set to what we consider to be reasonable numbers.
-For the Godunov method we use CFL = 0.9 and for FCT we use CFL = 0.4.
+For the Godunov method we use CFL= 0.9 and for FCT we use CFL= 0.4.
 The small choice for FCT is required, as noted in Section 3, to ensure the desired bounds are not violated.
 For problems where AMR is used, the refinement criteria is the same for both schemes and is based on a weighted sum of first and second un-divided differences of the solution (see [16] for details).